muhammadali636/DS/readme.md

 I also referenced a lot of previous code I wrote from previous classes like CIS2500 and CIS1300 for things like removing the null terminator from strings, file reading and loading etc etc. For the makefile I literally reused the same structuring from cis2500, since I havent used a makefile in a while.

 ## Implementation
 The assignment is complete.
 Unzip the file first.
 Open up terminal or powershell or whatever command line you got.
-Then Execute the makefile using the make command. once u do make, you can do ./a3q1 "expression" or ./a3q2 to run either question. if u want to clean everything up do make clean.
+Then Execute the makefile using the MAKE command. once u do MAKE, you can do ./a3q1 "expression" or ./a3q2 to run either question. if u want to clean everything up do MAKE CLEAN.
 Make sure u put the expression is quotations for a3q1.
 Use valgrind to check for memory leaks (shouldnt be any).
 For example valgrind ./a3q1 "expression"

 For Q2 make sure the files read are exactly named f.dat otherwise the program will have trouble loading because the name is hardcoded.